timjogorman/RicherEventDescription/guidelines.md

 When dealing with documents involving speech (as is often the case in newswire), there can be a number of conflicting signals about what the time of an event is.
-The general rule to follow is that you are still attempting to encode the relation of the document itself, *not to the speech event*.
+The general rule to follow is that you are still attempting to encode to the relation of the document itself, *not to the speech event*.

 The most obvious example of that is direct speech.
 In direct speech, there is often no real cue as to the actual DocTimeRel of the spoken-of event, and thus one may need to utilize world knowledge, as in: